 We will do a tasting of member wineries, with the opportunity to chat with locals who live and breathe the Hunter Valley.
 Dinner will then be served, with the theme Hunter and Gatherers of the Around Hermitage Wine & Food Trail, with dishes such as rabbit terrine, kangaroo Thai salad, and spit roast suckling pig created and served by some of the seven restaurant partners of the Around Hermitage Food & Wine Trail.

-Mt Pleasant/Brokenwood/De Iuliis/Margan: This excursion is a cooperation of four nearby wineries: Mt.
+Mt Pleasant/Brokenwood/Thomas/De Iuliis/Margan: This excursion is a cooperation of four nearby wineries: Mt.
 Pleasant, Brokenwood, De Iuliis, and Margan.
 We’ll start with a visit to the Mt.
 Pleasant Old Hill Vineyard for an introduction to the area by Chief Winemaker Adrian Sparks.
 We’ll then transfer to Brokenwood Wines for a Semillon Masterclass with Managing Director & Chief Winemaker Iain Riggs and Owner and Winemaker of Thomas Wines, Andrew Thomas.
 Our next stop is the top of the De Iuliis Wines’ Steven Vineyard for refreshments, canapés, and a vineyard tour with Owner and Winemaker, Mike De Iuliis.

 We will then transfer to Margan Restaurant & Winery for dinner.
 Margan Restaurant is now in it’s tenth year and as the pioneers of agri-dining in the Hunter Valley are committed more than ever to their ‘estate grown, estate made’ ethos.
 The visit will include a discussion from the Head Chef at Margan Restaurant with Lisa Margan (@lisamargan) about the history of the restaurant and its commitment to both sustainable and ethically sourced foods.
 The focus of this dinner will be Shiraz and “other red varietals”, with an emphasis on the exceptional 2017 and 2018 vintage as well as a bracket of rare and aged Hunter Valley red wine.